mlrun/mlrun/docs/feature-store/feature-store.md

 (feature-store)=
 # Feature store

-A feature store provides a single pane of glass for sharing all available features across the organization along with their metadata.
+AA feature store provides a single pane of glass for sharing all available features across the organization along with their metadata.
 MLRun Feature store support security, versioning, and data snapshots, enabling better data lineage, compliance, and manageability.